confetti/yayson/README.md

 A library for serializing and reading [JSON API](http://jsonapi.org) data in JavaScript.

-As of 2.0.0 YAYSON aims to support JSON API version 1.
-In version 3.0.0 we now support native JavaScript classes.
+From version 3 we now support native JavaScript classes.
+YAYSON has zero dependencies and works in the browser and in node 14 and up.

 [![NPM](https://nodei.co/npm/yayson.png?downloads=true)](https://nodei.co/npm/yayson/)